SmartAQnet/smartAQnet.github.io/_posts/en/2019-09-16-data-driven-modeling.md

 tags: []
 ---
 -----------------------------------------------------------------------------
-SmartAQnet was presented at the [International Workshop on Data-driven Modeling and Optimization in Fluid Mechanics](https://www.istm.kit.edu/dmofm.php)
+Most recent SmartAQnet results were presented at the [International Workshop on Data-driven Modeling and Optimization in Fluid Mechanics](https://www.istm.kit.edu/dmofm.php)

 The event focused on the application of artificial intelligence, machine learning, deep learning, evolutional algorithms and adjoint-based optimization to fluid dynamics-related problems with special focus on turbulent flows and flow control.